drewsilcock/drewsilcock.github.io/_posts/2014-07-15-compiling-zsh.md

 ---
 layout: post
-title: Compiling zsh Without Root
+title: Compiling zsh without root
 ---

 This article describes how to compile zshell on a Linux machine without root, for instance when working remotely on a server on which you do not have root.